GeorgePuisha/store-grabber/README.md

 # Store Grabber

-Client-server solution to track [Onliner.by](https://catalog.onliner.by/) prices and to notify user about price changes.
+Client part of client-server solution to track [Onliner.by](https://catalog.onliner.by/) prices and to notify user about price changes.

 ## Getting Started